turtlemarine/flurbo/README.md

 ## Supporting the project

 Flurbo is a 100% community-sponsored endeavor.
 If you want to join our efforts and help "The Flurbo Project" to grow, the easiest thing you can do is support the project financially.
-All funds received will go to promote Flurbo, make higher it's exchange rate and to pay all of necessary things, so if you make decision to send donation please write message to [@iMrPoopybutthole](https://t.me/iMrPoopybutthole) after that and you will be rewarded!
+All funds received will go to promote Flurbo, make higher it's exchange rate and to pay all of necessary things, like seed nodes, so if you make decision to send donation please write message to [@iMrPoopybutthole](https://t.me/iMrPoopybutthole) after that and you will be rewarded!
 You can use next Bitcoin address for donation:

 #### `      BTC: 3JxwkWq4uP7CaLXUDqwRwtj1kkKfxcXzF6      `